Kitchener-Waterloo Society for Innovation in Medicine

 Mei is a first year psychiatry resident at McMaster - Waterloo campus.
 Before medicine, she received a Bachelors and Masters in Accounting from the University of Waterloo and previously worked as a senior tax associate at PwC LLP.
 Mei hopes to use her background in business and medicine to help guide new initiatives in the medtech space.
 She is also interested in ways technology can be leveraged to transform healthcare to be more time and cost-efficient.
 Outside of work, Mei can be found travelling/eating, slowly watching Star Trek TNG, or playing squash.

-Alex Thomas is a first-year McMaster medical student from Wolfville, Nova Scotia.
+Alex Thomas is a second-year McMaster medical student from Wolfville, Nova Scotia.
 Prior to medical school, he completed a Bachelor of Science degree in Mathematics & Statistics at Acadia University where he was also a member of the varsity men’s basketball team.
 Alex has a particular interest in sports medicine, mental wellness, and Indigenous health.
 While pursuing a career in medicine, he hopes to work collaboratively to contribute to innovations in medical technology and find ways to incorporate medical technology into everyday practice and enhance patient care.

 Kira Wadden is an undergraduate student at the University of Waterloo in the Biomedical Engineering program.
 Before moving to Waterloo for school, Kira figure skated competitively and also taught skating to children in Vancouver BC.
 Kira’s interests in medicine include tissue engineering, and Internet of Things medical devices.
 She looks forward to impacting the Kitchener-Waterloo region’s healthcare sector and contributing to the KWSIM from an engineering perspective.